rdglpz/PGA_parameter_calibration/README.md

 Please be careful locating the GrassGis project and substituting the information regarding the path of GrassGis, dataset and location.

+To facilitate the visualization, the Folder ```pga_evol_calib``` describes the area used for calibration and validation and a simulation examples output using GrassGis - Futures.

 If you find useful this code please cite us: